ucsd-cse29/ss1-25/src/index.md

 summer session, you'll have the opportunity to retake **up to two** of the exams from during the quarter to improve your score up to a **Full Pass** regardless of the score on the first attempt.
 The questions on the retakes may be different than the original exam, but will test the same learning outcomes.
-This is also the only make-up option for missed exams during the quarter: if you miss an exam for any reason it will be scored as 0, and you can use one of your retake opportunities on that exam.

 For the in-person section, exams will be proctored through the [Triton Testing Center CBTF](https://tritontesting.ucsd.edu/cbtf/index.html).
 For the remote